 WHY SELF-EXAMS ARE SO IMPORTANT

-Skin cancer is the most common of all cancers, afflicting more than two million Americans each year, a number that is rising rapidly.
+Skin cancer is the most common of all cancers, each year in the U.S. over 5.4 million cases of nonmelanoma skin cancer are treated in more than 3.3 million people.
 It is also the easiest to cure, if diagnosed and treated early.
 When allowed to progress, however, skin cancer can result in disfigurement and even death.

 Who Should Do It